igoradamenko/figma-search-extension/README.md

 ## Features

-There're some things you should probably know about this extension.
+There are some things you should probably know about this extension.

 ### Shortcut